 Let’s break it down with a practical example: If your retirement budget is $40,000 USD, you might need to set aside an extra $6,000 (15% more) for retirement in Taiwan or a whopping extra $12,000 for a retirement stint in France.
 So instead of savings $40,000 you need to save respectively $46,000 or $52,000!

-Now, if you’re a citizen looking to retire in another country (like us), the complexity level kicks up a notch.
+Now, if you’re a US citizen looking to retire in another country, the complexity level kicks up a notch.

 Mr & Mrs Nomad Numbers’ portfolio insights – As permanent citizens of Taiwan (Read: How we become a Permanent Resident in Taiwan), our US-sourced capital gain income isn’t taxed locally since it’s not generated through a Taiwanese bank/investment firm and Taiwan doesn’t tax overseas capital gains.
-However, we still owe taxes in the USA.
-Fortunately, as couple couple married and filing jointly generating less than $83,550 from long term capital gain after income per year, our Federal tax bill stands at a cool $0.
+However, we still owe taxes in the US.
+Fortunately, as a married couple and filing jointly generating less than $83,550 from long term capital gains per year, our Federal tax bill stands at a cool $0.

-Whether you manage your money or have someone manage it for you, this is not free.
+Whether you manage your investments or have someone manage it for you, this is not free.

-For our U.S. readers, we’d like to throw the spotlight on Wealthfront.
+For our U.S. readers, we’d like to spotlight Wealthfront.
 Acting as a robo-advisor, Wealthfront simplifies investing in low-cost index funds for a reasonable 0.25% fee.
 What’s more, they can assist in trimming your tax burden through Long-Term Capital Gain Harvesting (and other cool features).
-It’s a win-win for savvy investors aiming for efficiency in both cost and tax strategy and that don’t want to get their hands dirty managing their portfolio themselves.
+It’s a win-win for investors aiming for efficiency in both cost and tax strategy without having to get their hands dirty managing their portfolio themselves.

 We are using Wealthfront and wrote a detailed review that you can read here.

-If you would like to sign-up you will get your first $5,000 managed for free by sign-up using our Wealthfront referal link.
+If you would like to sign-up, you will get your first $5,000 managed for free by signing up using our Wealthfront referal link.

 4 – Failure to diversify

 Another concern associated with the Trinity Study is the reliance on a portfolio fully invested in the US stock market.
-While some argue that investing in the US market provides exposure to the entire world, we advocate for diversification in our portfolio.
+While some argue that investing in the US market provides exposure to the entire world, others advocate for more diversification.

-Therefore, our recommendation is for individuals to consider investments not only in the US stock market but also in markets across the globe.
+Individuals can consider investments not only in the US stock market but also in international markets.
 Diversifying in this manner can potentially enhance risk management and optimize investment opportunities.

-For our U.S. residents, we suggest opening a Vanguard account and investing into these assets:
+For US residents, opening a Vanguard account and investing into these low cost index funds:

 VTI + VSUX will represent your equities allocation, while BND will represent your bonds allocation

-You might also consider investing in real estate, as we have in our own strategy.
-This additional layer of diversification helps spread risk across different asset classes and can contribute to a more resilient and balanced investment portfolio.
+Another diversification strategy could be investing in real estate This additional layer of diversification helps spread risk across different asset classes and can contribute to a more resilient and balanced investment portfolio.

 Mr & Mrs Nomad Numbers’ portfolio insights – Currently, about 20% of our portfolio is allocated to real estate, with the remaining portion invested in the stock market.